Market Expectations Survey (REM)

 The survey is carried out on the last three business days of each month, and includes: expectations on retail prices, interest rates, nominal exchange rates, level of economic activity, primary balance of the national non-financial public sector, unemployment rate, FOB exports and CIF imports.

-Regarding foreign trade in goods, those who participate in the REM projected that by 2026 exports (FOB) will total USD96,056 million (+USD2,821 million than in the previous survey) and imports (CIF) USD79,550 million (+USD429 million than in the previous REM).
-The expected annual trade surplus would be USD16,506 million (USD2,392 million more than in the previous REM).
+Regarding the foreign trade of goods, REM analysts predicted that FOB exports would reach USD98,547 million (USD2,491 million more than in the previous REM), and CIF imports would amount to USD78,363 million (USD1,187 million less than in the previous REM) in 2026.
+The expected annual trade surplus would total USD20,185 million (up USD3,679 million against the previous REM).

 Retail prices